 There are generally four types of benefits that may be available to an injured worker and their family after a Hattiesburg on-the-job injury.
 These include:

 Workers’ compensation insurance may cover the medical treatment and many related expenses required for your workplace injuries or illness.
 This may include your ambulance ride from the jobsite, treatment and hospitalization, rehabilitation, medications, and home health support.

 Workers who suffer injuries that keep them out of work for an extended period of time may need help with everyday expenses and providing for their families.
 Workers’ compensation provides cash payments that may cover up to two-thirds of your average pay while you are out of work.

 In some cases, workers suffer injuries or an illness at work that prevents them from working their previous job.
-When this occurs, they may need vocational rehabilitation to relearn job skills or to train for a different job.
-Workers’ compensation policies may provide vocational rehabilitation services or offer support for getting this type of training or education.
+When this occurs, you may need vocational rehabilitation to relearn job skills or to train for a different job.
+Workers’ compensation policies may provide this.

 Surviving family members of workers who pass away because of their workplace injury or illness may receive some type of death benefit through their loved one’s workers’ compensation insurance policy.
 Death benefits may include reasonable funeral and burial expenses and cash benefits.